ctv-collective/cotton-data/readme.txt

 # You can recreate the virtual environment and install the same dependencies by running:
-python -m venv venv  # create a new virtual environment source venv/bin/activate  # activate (Linux/macOS)
+python3 -m venv .venv  # create a new virtual environment source .venv/bin/activate  # activate (Linux/macOS)
-# or venv\Scripts\activate on Windows
+# or .venv\Scripts\activate on Windows
 pip install -r requirements.txt  # install dependencies